yannellym/WhereToGo/README.md

 ## Overview
 ### Description
-WhereToGo is a site that serves as a map and guide.
+WhereToGo is a tool that serves as a map and guide for tourists and locals.
 You can type the name of a city/state and it’ll recommend restaurants, attractions, or hotels near that location.

 ### App Evaluation